-Below the within-occupation inequality correlations in each panel is the correlation of betweenoccupation inequality (the income inequality that would prevail within the municipality if everyone received the mean income of their occupation) and the relevant variable.
+Shown below the within-occupation inequality correlations in each panel is the correlation of between-occupation inequality (the income inequality that would prevail within the municipality if everyone received the mean income of their occupation) and the relevant variable.
 In all four cases, these correlations are similar to the correlations with income inequality in general.